rubenmesserschmidt/Section-Box_docs/docs/source/preferences.rst

 **Show Menu**
     When enabled the create section box operator will be displayed inside the *Object Context Menu*.
-    Else you can only create section boxes through the :ref:`Outliner`.
+    Else you can only create section boxes through the :ref:`menu:outliner`.

     :Default: ``Enabled``